On singular Lagrangian fibrations and applications to symplectic embeddings I: The General Method

 \item The maps \(f_\lambda : \mu^{-1}(\lambda) \to X^2_\lambda\) are explicitly constructed so that the induced maps \(\widetilde{f}_\lambda\) are homeomorphisms, and restrict to diffeomorphisms on the regular part of the quotient, as stated in condition~\textnormal{(iii)}.

-\item Finally, the family of closed curves \(\{\gamma_{\lambda,s}\}_{s \in I}\) used in our construction arises from level sets of a global function depending smoothly on both \(\lambda\) and an auxiliary parameter (typically \(|\eta|\)), ensuring that condition~\textnormal{(iv)} is also fulfilled. \end{itemize} \end{rmk}
+\item In some examples, an initial family of closed curves arises from level sets of a global function depending smoothly on both \(\lambda\) and an auxiliary parameter.
+This gives an auxiliary Lagrangian fibration of the form \((\mu,H)\).
+However, this is not always the restricted almost-toric fibration used later in the paper; in such cases, the foliation is modified in order to obtain the desired boundary-adapted base diagram, see, for example Figure~\ref{fig:folX20}. \end{itemize} \end{rmk}

 In all the examples in this paper, we will work with restricted almost-toric fibrations as defined in \cite[Definition 2.35]{achigandrango2024singular}.
 We represent these Lagrangian fibrations using a base diagram (see \cite[Section 2]{achigandrango2024singular}).